PILLARS

 Problem

 In Alice’s early days, I worked closely with Henry Hirshfield, then head physician.
-EHRs weren’t the focus yet, but he raised a chilling concern: “The way people use the system might one day kill a patient.”
+EHRs weren’t the focus yet, but he raised a chilling concern: “The way people use the system today might kill a patient in the future.”

-The problem was serious—multiple patient tabs could be opened at once, inviting dangerous mix-ups.
+The problem was serious — Using existing solutions, multiple patient tabs could be opened at once, inviting dangerous mix-ups.
 Information was either overwhelming or incomplete, leading to burnout or critical oversights.

 “No EHR out there gets this right,” he said.

 Fortunately, the moment was right.
-With the company focused on scale and form filling eating up most of each consult, we had a chance to "heal" both issues with one smart solution.
+With the company focused on scale and form filling eating up most of each appointment, we had a chance to "heal" both issues with one smart solution.

 concept